Efficient Modeling of Surrogates to Improve Multi-source High-dimensional Integrative Regression: Method

-Next, based on the local estimator $\widehat\bgamma\supm$, we derive appropriate summary statistics to approximate the individual data loss function $L\supm(\bgamma)$ in each site $m$.
-Similar to our central idea in Algorithm \ref{alg:2}, we use
+Based on $\widehat\bgamma\supm$, we derive appropriate summary statistics to approximate the individual data loss function $L\supm(\bgamma)$ in each site $m$.
+Again, inspired by the bias-corrected approximation used in (\ref{equ:linear:f}) and (\ref{equ:quad:app}), we consider the quadratic expansion